adobe-apiplatform/user-sync.py/docs/en/user-manual/sign_sync.md

 ## Sign Sync Configuration File

+The Sight Sync process depends on a primary config file, which defines Sign sync behavior.
+Like the User Sync config, it defines
+API connections, sync behavior and logging options.

 `sign-sync-config.yml` serves as the main configuration file for Sign Sync.
 If the User Sync Tool is invoked with the `sign-sync` command, it will look for `sign-sync-config.yml` in the current working directory.
 If the config file exists in a different directory, use the `-c/--config-filename` option to specify the path to the config file.